seanandreee/ML-Projects/ML-Classifier-Evaluation/README.md

-# Hands-On 5 (HO5)

-Before beginning, make sure your environment is properly set up.
-This was documented in Hands-On 0: https://github.com/ucsc-cse-40/HO0
+Authored by Sean Andre Membrido

-In this assignment, you will be doing an end-to-end analysis on a unique dataset.
+In this project, I perform an end-to-end analysis on a unique dataset.
-You will start with an unprocessed dataset and do all the steps from previous assignments to clean, explore, visualize, and analyze your dataset.

-## Submitting the Assignment

-Submit your code by running `python3 -m autograder.cli.submission.submit assignment.ipynb` from your local repository directory.
-This script will check for your cruzid, password, and assignment id in `config.json` and submit your work to a server controlled by the TAs where tests will be run, reporting the results back to you.

-Submit your written portion as a PDF on Canvas.
+Given an unprocessed dataset, I clean, explore, visualize, and analyze the data, while comparing the performance of various classifiers that are being tested on said data.

+The uncleaned dataset can be found in the repository.
+Running the Jupyter notebook will give live analysis on the dataset.